KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 ## Make Your Own

 How would you create a TIL project and why?
 Is `os.listdir()` preferable to `os.walk()`?
 Which is the best method of storing and writing README.md content: string concatenation, list `append()`, or another method?
-Is frontmatter parsing an anti-pattern?
+Is front matter parsing an anti-pattern?

 Let me know what you think on Twitter [@KatiMichel](https://twitter.com/KatiMichel), in a [GitHub issue](https://github.com/KatherineMichel/til-100-days-of-code-version), or by email kthrnmichel@gmail.com.